Friday the 13th: The Final Chapter: Music

+Release

+Friday the 13th: The Final Chapter opened in the United States and Canada on Friday, April 13, 1984, on 1,594 screens.

+Home media

+Paramount Home Entertainment released Friday the 13th: The Final Chapter on VHS in 1984 and Betamax in 1985.

+The film has been reissued on DVD in multiple versions, first in 1999.
+Paramount released a deluxe edition DVD on June 16, 2009.

+A Blu-ray edition was released by Paramount on October 10, 2017, The film was re-released on Blu-ray as part of the Friday The 13th Collection box set by Scream Factory on October 13, 2020, which went out of print in 2025.
+Paramount later reissued a limited edition standalone Blu-ray in steelbook packaging on January 10, 2023.

 Reception

 Box office

-Friday the 13th: The Final Chapter opened on Friday, April 13, 1984, on 1,594 screens and grossed $11.1 million in its opening weekend, ranking number one at the box office.
+Friday the 13th: The Final Chapter grossed $11.1 million during its opening weekend, ranking number one at the box office.
 The film would ultimately take in $33 million at the U.S. box office, with approximately 9,815,700 tickets sold, placing number 26 on the list of the year's top-grossing films.

 Critical response

-On the review aggregator website Rotten Tomatoes, Friday the 13th: The Final Chapter holds an approval rating of 25% based on 32 reviews, with an average rating of 4.2/10.
-The site's critics consensus reads: "As lumberingly single-minded as its homicidal star, Friday the 13th – The Final Chapter adds another rote entry to an increasingly labored franchise."
-On Metacritic, it has a weighted average score of 33 out of 100, based on seven critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 33 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.

 Roger Ebert and Gene Siskel berated the film on their television show Sneak Previews, with the former deeming it "an immoral and reprehensible piece of trash."
 Scott Meslow of The Week summarized Ebert's criticism by calling it a "cynical retread" from the earlier films, arguing that the film attempted to kill off the series while focusing more on characterization than gore.
 In a series retrospective, Kyle Anderson of Entertainment Weekly ranked it the best Friday the 13th film, complimenting both its narrative and its kills.